aaron-grau/curic/react/projects/todo_react/README.md

 #### Api::TodosController

-Create a rails JSON API with the following routes.
+Create a Rails JSON API with the following routes.
 You will need to nest the `:todos` `resources` inside the `:api` `namespace`.

 ```ruby